jdavidmartinezg/Marketplace-Product-Grouping/README.md

 8. **Test Similarity Function**: It tests the 'get_similar_titles' function by getting 5 random titles from the 'data' DataFrame and finding the most similar titles to "Michael Jackson - Thriller - Cd".
 It also displays the rows in the 'data' DataFrame where the title is "Michael Jackson - Thriller - Cd".

 This script is useful for tasks involving title matching, such as recommendation systems, where you want to find items that are similar to a given item.

+---

+## Image matching to find similar products

+#### image_matching.ipynb

+This Python script is used for image matching based on the Euclidean distance of image features.
+The script performs the following operations:

+1. **Load Libraries**: It imports the necessary libraries, including Clustimage for image clustering, pandas for data manipulation, numpy for numerical operations, and matplotlib for plotting.

+2. **Initialize Clustimage**: It initializes a Clustimage object with the method set to 'pca' and the embedding set to 'umap'.

+3. **Import Images**: It imports the images from the "thumbnails" directory and stores the pathnames in the variable `X`.

+4. **Cluster Images**: It clusters the images and stores the results in the `results` variable.

+5. **Load Data**: It reads a CSV file named 'items.csv' into a pandas DataFrame.

+6. **Find Image Index**: It finds the index of a specific image in the `X["pathnames"]` array.

+7. **Create DataFrame for Image Features**: It creates a DataFrame with the image features from `cl.results['feat']` and sets the index to the image pathnames.

+8. **Calculate Euclidean Distance Matrix**: It calculates the Euclidean distance matrix for the image features using the `euclidean_distances` function from the sklearn library.
+It then creates a DataFrame with the distance matrix, where the columns and index are the image pathnames.

+9. **Create Similarity Function**: It creates a function named 'get_similar_items' that takes an image pathname and a number `n` as input and returns the pathnames of the top `n` images that are most similar to the input image.
+The function works by getting the Euclidean distances of the input image with all other images, sorting the images based on the distances, and returning the top `n` images.

+10. **Test Similarity Function**: It tests the 'get_similar_items' function by finding the most similar images to a specific image.

+11. **Create Plotting Function**: It creates a function named 'plot_similar_items' that takes an image pathname and a number `n` as input and plots the input image and the top `n` images that are most similar to the input image.

+12. **Test Plotting Function**: It tests the 'plot_similar_items' function by plotting a specific image and its most similar images.

+This script is useful for tasks involving image matching, such as recommendation systems, where you want to find images that are similar to a given image.